-The smaller 12in model could still accommodate a reasonable sized screen and keyboard if it had a smaller bezel.
+The smaller 12in model could still accommodate a reasonably sized screen and keyboard if it had a smaller bezel.

 Apparently the fan assembly is the reason why the MacBook Air is thicker at one end than the other.
 Removing the fan assembly would enable Apple to make the laptop thinner than ever, according to reports.

-Presumably there will be some sort of cooling system built in, however that my not be necessary.
-The new Intel processors are said to be efficient enough to make the removal of the fan feasible – indeed there are already laptops on the market that do not feature a fan.
+Presumably there will be some sort of cooling system built in, but that may not be necessary.
+The new Intel processors are said to be efficient enough to make the removal of the fan feasible - indeed there are already laptops on the market that do not feature a fan.

 It has been suggested that the MacBook Air could also offer thermal scaling and thermal management.

-The advantage of a fanless design would also be quiet operation.
-Another benefit of having no fan is that there would be no moving parts (therefore less likely to break), it could also offer higher battery capacity because the remaining space could be used to house a bigger battery.
+Another advantage of a fanless design would be quiet operation.
+There would also be no moving parts (making it less likely to break), and it could also offer higher battery capacity because the remaining space could be used to house a bigger battery.

-Is Marsh's source (above) is correct the new MacBook Air may offer USB Type C support which is smaller than USB 3 (it's 8.4x2.6mm).
+If Marsh's source (above) is correct the new MacBook Air may offer USB Type C support, which is smaller than USB 3 (it's 8.4x2.6mm).
 USB Type C is able to support 10Gbps data transfers, which is twice as fast as USB 3, but still slower than Thunderbolt 2 (although the same as the older Thunderbolt 1).

-It will also support for up to 100 watts of power, which is apparently enough to power 4K displays, like Apple’s Thunderbolt cable does currently.
-The only problem is that USB Type C isn't backwards compatible.
+It will also support for up to 100 watts of power, which is apparently enough to power 4K displays, as Apple's Thunderbolt cable does currently.
+The only problem is that USB Type C isn't backwards-compatible.